wowashuwow/wowashuwow.github.io/_posts/2023-8-4-Workout-Routine.md

 (**Note**: Whenever you’re short on time, just do the exercises marked by ✅.
 These are the important ones that you shouldn't skip.
 Besides, it's always better to go to the gym and do something than to not go and not do anything. **Consistency is key.**)

 Warm up: neck rotations, wrist rotations, hip rotations, shoulder rotations, pushups.
-10 each.
+20 each.
+Add anything else that you like, the aim is to just get the blood flowing.
+Shouldn't take more than ten minutes.

 ### Shoulders + Triceps